 Delete Selected Object

-Deletes the selected objects (i.e., activity icons, connection arrows, etc.) from the Process Palette.
+Deletes the selected objects (activity icons, connection arrows, and so forth) from the Process Palette.

 Download Stored Process in XML Format

 Allows you to save or open a read-only version of the current process, in XML format.
 If you've made changes to the process in the current workspace, and haven't yet saved, those changes are not reflected in the download file; the file that's saved out is the version currently stored in the database.